 About the SGSA

-We also have an expanded role to provide advice and support for other sports both in the UK and internationally.
-This includes:
+We provide safety advice and support to other sports both in the UK and internationally.
+We support in areas including:

 - Strategic advice, including diagnosing physical infrastructure and safety management risks to existing, new and refurbished stadiums.

 - Proactive action planning to enable sports bodies/grounds to develop and enhance spectator safety.

 - Educating to plan and prepare for challenging scenarios through the provision of training and scenario planning programmes.